80% of First-Time Memoirists Make These Mistakes.

 1. ✨ You’re a professional writer.

-Creative writing is a discipline, not merely a hobby.
-And, once you plan to charge people for a product, it becomes a business.
+Creative writing is a profession, not merely a hobby.
+And, once you plan to charge people for a product, it becomes a business as well.

-People spend years studying how to write a professional memoir.
-Traditionally-published authors work with an editorial team of up to a dozen people on their projects.
-If you are a writer by training or trade, you find yourself in the unique position to write a book that may offer comfort, insight, and assistance to millions.
+People spend years studying how to write a memoir.
+Traditionally-published authors often work with an editorial team of up to a dozen people on projects.
+If you are a writer by training or trade, you likely have developed skills to shape a story that could offer comfort, insight, or assistance to millions.

-If you have not yet practiced the craft, it’s unlikely writing will prove the quickest and most effective route for you to reach an audience.
+If you have not yet mastered craft, a memoir may not prove the most effective route for you to reach an audience.
 After all, there are many ways to get stories into the world.
-Determine if you’re primarily interested in expression, or you’re interested in the craft of creative writing as well: this will inform whether or not you should pursue memoir as your vehicle.
+Determine if you’re primarily interested in expression, or in the art of writing as well: this will inform whether or not you should pursue memoir as your vehicle.

 2. ✨ You have a platform.

-If you already have a large platform, you are in a unique position to bring influence and visibility to an issue, possibility precipitating real change.
-You can bring eyes and attention to material in a way a new author who is relatively unknown cannot.
+If you already have a large platform, you are in a unique position to bring visibility to an issue, possibility precipitating real change.
+This allows you to bring attention to material in a way a new or relatively unknown author cannot.

-Perhaps you have some celebrity, are affiliated with a large organization, are writing on an especially “hot topic,” or have spent quite a few years building a platform from which to directly access an aligned audience.
+Perhaps you have some celebrity, are affiliated with a huge organization, cover an especially hot topic, or have spent a few years building a platform from which to directly access an aligned audience.

-Platforms are not limited to social media.
-(After all, family and friends are not the real audience for memoir and rarely buy books in large enough numbers to influence sales: your audience is always aligned with your topic.)
-Many influential authors leverage organizations they volunteer or work for, large email lists they remain in consistent contact with, or successful coaching or therapy practices / speaking engagements / nonfiction books to build community.
+Platforms aren’t limited to social media.
+Influential authors leverage organizations they volunteer for, large email lists they remain in consistent contact with, and successful coaching or therapy practices / speaking engagements / nonfiction books to build community.

 3. ✨ You’re a unicorn.

-You’ve survived something that currently lacks representation and visibility.
-As in, there aren’t dozens of other memoirs on this same subject out there.
-Or, you’re the member of a group whose voice has not been often heard; therefore, there is a need for someone to voice this experience, or bring it into mainstream consciousness.
+You’ve survived something that currently lacks representation or visibility.
+There aren’t dozens of other memoirs on this subject out there.
+Or, you’re the member of a group whose voice has not been heard; therefore, there is a real need for someone to bring this experience into mainstream consciousness.

-While no author should bear the burden of “representing” an entire group or experience, being willing an initial author on a topic will give you an advantage when it comes to marketing and approaching organizations with which to align.
+While no one should bear the burden of representing an entire group or experience, being an initial author on a topic can offer an advantage when it comes to marketing and approaching organizations with which to align.

 4. ✨ You take a fresh approach.

-You’re taking a new or controversial approach (stylistically or thematically) to your material.
-Simply put: the way you’re approaching your subject isn’t at an angle, but in opposition to how it’s been examined in the past.
-(This means your text is free of takeaways such as, “Make every moment count,” or “This too shall pass.”)
+You’re taking a new or controversial approach to material.
+The way you’re approaching your subject isn’t just at an angle, but in opposition to how it’s been presented in the past.
+(This means your text is free of takeaways such as, “you only live once” or “this too shall pass.”)
 Instead, you’re courting controversy to make a key point.

 5. ✨ You care more about “why?” than “what?”

-The greatest value you offers is your personhood (made manifest via your voice.)
-If you’ve honed your powers of introspection, reflection, and artistry, you have a lot to offer readers.
+If you’ve honed your powers of introspection, reflection, and voice, you have a lot to offer.

 Do you need to meet all these memoir-writing requirements?
 NO. But you should meet TWO-THREE.